siteorigin/docs/widgets-bundle/form-building/form-fields.md

 # Form fields

 This is where you'll find a lot of the convenience of using the SiteOrigin Widgets Bundle as a framework for creating your own widgets.
-The widget form options are a way for you to define the configuration options you'd like to allow for your widget users.
-The more form options you provide, the more customizable your widget becomes.
+The widget form fields are a way for you to define the configuration fields you'd like to allow for your widget users.
+The more form fields you provide, the more customizable your widget becomes.

-## Form option field descriptors
+## Form field descriptors

-Each value in the form options array is a form field descriptor, which is an associative array describing the form field to be rendered by the `SiteOrigin_Widget` base class, in order to capture configuration values for a widget instance.
+The form fields options are passed into the `SiteOrigin_Widget` class constructor as an array and stored in the `$form_options` instance variable.
+Each value in the array is a form field descriptor, which is an associative array describing the form field to be rendered by the `SiteOrigin_Widget` base class, in order to capture configuration values for a widget instance.
 Each form field descriptor must at least have a type, however a few of the types won't be useful without additional configuration values.
 Optional base form field descriptor values are listed below:

 - label: `string` Render a label for the field with the given value.
 - default: `mixed` The field will be prepopulated with this default value.
-- description: `string` Render small italic text below the field to desribe the field's purpose.
+- description: `string` Render small italic text below the field to describe the field's purpose.
-- optional: `bool` Append '(Optional)' to this field's label as a small green supertext.
+- optional: `bool` Append '(Optional)' to this field's label as a small green superscript.
-- state_name: `string` Transforms into a class name, which, together with some JQuery, allows groups of elements to easily be set as visible or invisible simultaneously.
-- hidden: `bool` Whether this field starts out visible or invisible.

 In addition to these, some fields have their own specific configuration values, which are listed in the respective sections below.